 bounciness, colour, pitch, loudness, bitterness, sweetness,

-activities answers many questions without teaching anything.
+of activities answers many questions without teaching anything.

 Brilliant!
 This is problem based learning.